 Public policy will, without a doubt, remain a dominant factor in the health care industry as many of the major components of the Patient Protection and Affordable Care Act are about to come into effect and will affect how Hoosiers pay for health care.
 This report provides a baseline profile of the Indiana health care industry and will help document how the new payment structures will affect the composition of the industry, if at all.

 “The challenges facing nonprofits are likely to become more acute as the population grows and ages with increased life expectancy, and as government pressure to rein in costs places additional demands on the medical system,” Grønbjerg said.
 “Nonprofits must simultaneously meet these challenges while balancing their traditional role as providers of care for citizens who are marginalized and in need.”

 Given the resiliency and adaptability illustrated by historical trends in the health care industry, the report’s authors say it seems likely that nonprofits will continue to play a significant role in the health and safety of Indiana residents.

 More about the report:

 The report is the eighth nonprofit employment report in the Indiana Nonprofits: Scope and Community Dimensions project, which Grønbjerg directs.
-The full report and a four-page summary are available online.

 Co-authors are IU doctoral students Kellie L. McGiverin-Bohan and Lauren Dula and master’s students Weston Merrick, Alexandra Toledo, Deb Seltzer and Katherine Zilvinskis.